liliustwocout/soroban/README.md

 ## Project Details

-StellarVote Is A Decentralized Election Platform Built On Soroban Smart Contracts That Enables Secure, Transparent, And Tamper-Proof Voting.
-The Platform Allows Users To Register As Candidates, Cast Votes Using Their Stellar Wallets, And View Real-Time Election Results.
-Built On Stellar's Futurenet, It Leverages Blockchain Technology To Ensure Election Integrity And Prevent Double Voting.
+StellarVote Is A Decentralized Election Platform Built On Soroban Smart Contracts That Enables Secure, Transparent & Tamper-Proof Voting.
+The Platform Allows Users To Register As Candidates, Cast Votes Using Their Stellar Wallets & View Real-Time Election Results.
+Built On Stellar's Futurenet, It Leverages Blockchain Technology To Ensure Election Integrity & Prevent Double Voting.

 ## Vision

-To Revolutionize Democratic Processes By Providing A Transparent, Secure, And Accessible Voting Platform That Eliminates Traditional Election Vulnerabilities While Ensuring Every Vote Counts And Can Be Independently Verified On The Blockchain.
+To Revolutionize Democratic Processes By Providing A Transparent, Secure & Accessible Voting Platform That Eliminates Traditional Election Vulnerabilities While Ensuring Every Vote Counts & Can Be Independently Verified On The Blockchain.

 ## Built With